mspnp/cloud-design-patterns/docs/valet-key.md

 - If the application must perform some task on the data before it's stored or before it's sent to the client.
 For example, if the application needs to perform validation, log access success, or execute a transformation on the data.
 However, some data stores and clients are able to negotiate and carry out simple transformations such as compression and decompression (for example, a web browser can usually handle GZip formats).

-- If the design and implementation of an existing application makes it difficult and costly <<RBC: Not useful when both difficult and costly or, when when either difficult or costly?>> to implement.
+- If the design of an existing application makes it difficult to incorporate the pattern.
 Using this pattern typically requires a different architectural approach for delivering and receiving data.

 - If it's necessary to maintain audit trails or control the number of times a data transfer operation is executed, and the valet key mechanism in use doesn't support notifications that the server can use to manage these operations.